maxxq-org/maxxq-maven/README.md

 - traverse parent pom's: copy properties, dependencies and dependency management dependencies if not already existing
 - resolve properties in dependency management
 - recursively follow pom includes in dependency management
-- apply dependency management on existing dependencies
+- apply dependency management on existing dependencies (not on the transitive ones, these are not yet loaded)
 - obtain transitive dependencies recursively.
-Do not replace existing dependencies (shortest path rule)
+Do not replace existing dependencies (shortest path rule & in case of conflict take the first one)
 - reapply dependency management on existing dependencies only for the root pom [dependency management is not transitive](src/main/resources/dependencymanagementisnottransitive/readme.md)